Promoting responsible pet ownership

 The following breeds of dogs are banned in this country under the Dangerous Dogs Act 1991 and will not be allowed to be kept on our premises under any circumstances: Pit Bull terrier, Japanese Tosa, Dogo Argentino or Fila Braziliero.

-Your responsibility as owner
+Your responsibility as a pet owner

 Caged animals live in a totally controlled environment, but animals allowed access to public areas can cause problems.